w3c/wai-tutorials/source/forms/labels.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+**Note 1:** The label "Date of birth" is associated with the first form field "Day", so that the focus is set on this first form field when the label is clicked.
+HTML allows form fields to be associated with more than one label.

+**Note 2:** While the example above works, it is preferable to avoid such compounded groups of form fields.
+In most situations forms are clearer and easier to understand when form fields are designed to be presented individually and with visible labels each.

-#### A node on hiding elements
+### Note on hiding elements

-Screen readers and other assistive technology treat elements hidden from the page by using `display: none;` or `visibility: hidden;` as not existing on the page, hiding it from non-visual and other users.
-That’s why a special class is needed that doesn’t use either of those rules, you can find one example of such a class at the bottom:
+Just like web browsers, screen readers and other assistive technology hide elements from their users when they are styled using `display: none;` and `visibility: hidden;`.
+Use a styling that will display the elements yet make them virtually non-visible to hide them visually but keep them active for screen readers and other assistive technology.
+The CSS code used in the previous examples is provided below:

 {::nomarkdown}
 <%= code_start %>